 Potatoes are nutrient-rich vegetables providing significant amounts of key shortfall nutrients.
 The white potato is an important source of essential nutrients, including potassium, vitamin C, vitamin B6, dietary fiber and magnesium, as well as important phytonutrients.

-- Potatoes are among the best sources of potassium and fiber – two nutrients that are often under-consumed by adults and children.
+- Potatoes contain nutrients of public health concern including fiber and potassium.
 Read Potatoes and Childhood Nutrition and Healthy Dietary Patterns for more information.

 - Potatoes provide about 20 percent of the potassium in the American diet.
 Based on research supported by APRE, the bioavailability of potassium is as high from potatoes as from potassium gluconate supplements (1).